 - Be making their best attempt to pay as much rent as possible

-If your tenant believes they are a covered individual, they must fill out the CDC’s declaration form and give it to you, the landlord.
-This form provides the necessary information to prove that the tenant is a covered individual.
-Each adult on the lease contract must fill one out.
+Any tenant who believed they were a covered individual filled out the CDC’s declaration form and gave it to you, the landlord.
+This form provided the necessary information to prove the tenant was a covered individual.
+Each adult on the lease contract had to fill one out.

-Once the sworn declaration has been given to you, the CDC’s order says that you are no longer permitted to evict the tenant for nonpayment of rent.
-Tenants can still be evicted for other reasons.
+Once the sworn declaration was given to the landlord, the CDC’s order said that you were no longer permitted to evict the tenant for nonpayment of rent.
+Tenants could still be evicted for other reasons.

-- Foreclosure actions cannot be pursued on all FHA-insured single-family properties
+- Foreclosure actions could be pursued on any FHA-insured single-family properties

-- Homeowners with an FHA-insured mortgage can request continued mortgage forbearance with the option to extend for one additional year
+- Homeowners with a Federal Housing Administration-insured mortgage could request continued mortgage forbearance with the option to extend for one additional year

-- Lump sums cannot be required on FHA-insured mortgages after the forbearance ends
+- Lump sums could not be required on FHA-insured mortgages after the forbearance ended

-While this moratorium does not apply to private mortgages, there are many lenders who are following similar guidance with their own programs.
+This moratorium did not apply to private mortgages, but many lenders followed similar guidance with their own programs.

-While the mortgage forbearance program may be beneficial for some landlords, there is no doubt that the eviction moratorium is going to make business difficult for many landlords.
-The CDC is acting in their best interest of preventing a public health crisis, but the moratorium does not provide much additional support for landlords.
+While the mortgage forbearance program was beneficial to some landlords, there is no doubt that the eviction moratorium made business difficult for many others.
+The CDC acted in their best interest, intended to help prevent a public health crisis, but the moratorium did not provide much additional support for landlords.

-If you have tenants who are covered under the eviction moratorium, there is a chance that they will not be paying rent.
+If you had tenants who were covered under the eviction moratorium, there was a good chance you had to go weeks or months without receiving rent.

 By this point in the pandemic, you are probably well aware of what your tenants can and cannot handle.
-Landlords with tenants who are already behind on or not paying rent are likely to see that situation continue.
+Landlords with tenants who are already behind on or not paying rent are likely to see that situation continue even after the moratorium has ended.
 If you are one of those landlords, it’s time to prepare.

-Are you eligible for mortgage forbearance on an FHA-backed mortgage?
-Is the private lender funding your mortgage offering extended forbearance?
+Were you eligible for mortgage forbearance on an FHA-backed mortgage?
+Is the private lender funding your mortgage still offering extended forbearance?
 Find out and make sure you are aware of what is going on with your mortgages if you have any active ones.

-Most lenders are continuing to offer some type of relief, but you may need to call them directly to put that relief in action.
-Find out as soon as possible, and take advantage of the protections you can get through a forbearance during these difficult times.
+Most lenders are continuing to offer some type of relief, but you may need to call them directly to put that relief into action.
+It’s important to take advantage of the protections you can get through a forbearance during these difficult times.

 Budgeting and paying close attention to your bottom line and rainy day fund during this time is very important.
-While not all of your tenants are going to fit the updated moratorium, there is a chance you will continue to miss out on expected income during this time.
+While not all of your tenants are going to continue to struggle to pay rent, there is a chance you will continue to miss out on expected income during this time.

 Keep a close eye on your finances.
 Streamline costs where you can, and consider your situation very carefully before expanding your investments at this time.